zachiefish/MLB-Scores/README.md

 * Scores & statistics are updated live for ongoing games
 * Games can be clicked on to display detailed pitcher/batter statistics
 * Date can be changed to display historical games for past dates or upcoming games for futures dates
-* You can select your favourite team to show that team's games first on the list
+* You can select your favorite team to show that team's games first on the list